rclex/rclex/USE_ON_NERVES.md

 After that, execute `mix deps.get` into the project repository.

 ```
 mix deps.get
 ```

-## Prepare ROS 2 resoures
+### Prepare ROS 2 resoures

 The following command extracts the ROS 2 Docker image and copies resources required for Rclex to the Nerves file system.
+You may change the value of `--arch` according to the architecture of your target board (see the "arch" column on the supported target list)

 ```
 export ROS_DISTRO=foxy
-mix rclex.prep.ros2
+mix rclex.prep.ros2 --arch arm64v8
 ```

+> #### Note {: .warning }
+>
+> The following warning messages will occur at several times when the host and target architectures are different.
+These can be ignored.
+> > WARNING: The requested image's platform (linux/arm/v7) does not match the detected host platform (linux/amd64) and no specific platform was requested

-## Configure ROS 2 message types you want to use
+### Configure ROS 2 message types you want to use

 Rclex provides pub/sub based topic communication using the message type defined in ROS 2.
 Please refer [here](https://docs.ros.org/en/foxy/Concepts/About-ROS-Interfaces.html) for more details about message types in ROS 2.